ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.1.md

 The product catalog is now fully integrated with the transactional system integration, enabling a full purchasing process.

-### Measurement Field Type and attribute
+### Measurement field type and attribute

-With the new Measurement Field Type users can now add a Measurement Field, with different pre-built units, to content:
+With the new Measurement field type users can now add a Measurement Field, with different pre-built units, to content:

 ![Adding a Measurement Field to content type definition](4.1_measurement_ft.png)